Used Car: 2009 Toyota Matrix Review

 Though the Matrix’s cabin isn’t fancy, it offers a lot of utility.
 Behind the comfortable rear seats is about 20 cubic feet of cargo space, and that number more than doubles with the rear seats folded.
 When it was new, the 2009 Toyota Matrix had a low starting price, so it doesn’t have many standard features.
 The base model comes with air conditioning and a four-speaker stereo with an auxiliary input jack, while available features include power windows and door locks and keyless entry.
 The base Matrix doesn’t have standard electronic stability control, but it does come with anti-lock brakes.
 XRS models come with electronic stability control.
 The Matrix also has available all-wheel drive.

 The 2009 Toyota Matrix has two available engines.
 Test drivers said the base 1.8-liter four-cylinder engine was slow off the line, but is the best choice if your primary concern is good fuel economy.
 The 2.4-liter four-cylinder engine has more pep for highway driving, but gets worse fuel economy.
-Safety ratings for the Matrix are slightly above-average, while reliability is average for the class.
+Safety ratings for the Matrix are slightly above-average.

 Other Cars to Consider